Preventing the Progression

 If EDP1815 is approved for COVID-19, Evelo could rapidly scale its manufacturing to supply the drug at a reasonable cost.

-If the Phase 2/3 data are positive, Evelo will begin discussions with global regulatory agencies to determine if the data support registration.
+If the data from the trials are positive, Evelo will begin discussions with global regulatory agencies to determine if the data support registration.
 Additionally, if EDP1815 is approved for the treatment of COVID-19, Evelo could rapidly scale its manufacturing to supply the drug at a reasonable cost.

 In the second and third quarter of 2019, Evelo reported positive Phase 1b interim clinical data in two cohorts of individuals with mild to moderate psoriasis.
 EDP1815 was well tolerated at both doses, with no overall difference reported from placebo.
 In a Phase 1b clinical study in psoriasis, EDP1815 was observed to blunt the production of multiple inflammatory cytokines, including IL-6, IL-8, TNF, and IL-1, and was well tolerated with no overall difference from placebo.